suleymanarslan/notebook/quotes.md

 > Let the lover be disgraceful, crazy, absentminded.
 Someone sober will worry about things going badly.
 Let the lover be.

+> Love comes with a knife, not some shy question, and not with fears for its reputation!

 Advise;

 > Start a huge, foolish project, like Noah…it makes absolutely no difference what people think of you.

 > Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself.